Photo via Maritime Museum of the Atlantic

 Cities around the world have been shaped by the major disasters in their past.
 Events like the San Francisco earthquake of 1906 and the Great Chicago Fire of 1871 are responsible for moulding both the cultural and physical aspects of their environment.
-Unfortunately, Halifax is not exempt from catastrophic disaster, having experienced the Halifax Explosion of 1917.
+Sadly, Halifax is not exempt from catastrophic disasters, having experienced the devastating Halifax Explosion of 1917.

 - There is a Halifax Explosion Book of Remembrance on display at the Maritime Museum of the Atlantic.
 The book contains the names, ages, residential address at the time of explosion and burial location of all 1,951 people lost in the explosion.
 There is a reference copy of the book available at the museum for public consultation.
 You can also access the book online here.

 - The Chebucto Road School (now the Maritime Conservatory of the Performing Arts) served as the main mortuary for victims of the Halifax Explosion.
 The morgue operated in the basement of the building, while the classrooms were used as offices for the coroners.
 The system used to number and describe the bodies was modelled after the identification process used to identify Titanic victims.

 While this is just a brief overview of an event with countless stories and facets, there are many places in Halifax where you can discover the accounts of those who were there, surviving and overcoming the tragedy.
 Here are a few places you can learn more:

 Visit the Maritime Museum of the Atlantic to see the permanent exhibit, Explosion in the Narrows: The 1917 Halifax Harbour Explosion.

 Visit Fort Needham Memorial Park in Halifax’s North End to explore the many stories told by commemorative elements throughout the park in remembrance of the victims of the explosion.